Reserving inventory items

 .

 Once you successfully submit a , the clock starts ticking.
-If the hold expires before a fulfillment order containing the attached reservation identifier is created, then the reservation expires, and we delete it.
+If the hold expires before a containing the is created, then the reservation expires, and we delete it.
 At that point, the inventory is released back into circulation.

 When you submit a request, a 201 Created